mdn/content/files/en-us/web/css/order/index.md

 {{EmbedInteractiveExample("pages/css/order.html")}}

-In above demo select options on the left side to change order of the first purple box.
-The blue boxes have been given predefined orders.
+In the above demo, select the options on the left-hand side to change the value of the purple box's `order` property.
+The blue boxes have been given fixed `order` values.

-Notice when the order is set to `2` the purple box is placed before the two blue boxes with order `2`.
-This is because in source code the purple box has been placed before the two blue boxes.
+Bear in mind the effect of source order.
+When `order: 2;` is selected for example, the purple box is placed before the two blue boxes with `order: 2;`.
+This is because the purple box appears before the blue boxes in the source code.

 ## Syntax